Food Relationship

 If that sounds like you, you’re definitely not alone.
+This is a story I hear from my clients daily in my Nutritional Therapy Clinic.

-A recent survey of 9317 Americans found that around 82% of people regularly exceed the daily recommended 10% of calories from sugar!
+recent survey of 9317 Americans found that around 82% of people regularly exceed the daily recommended 10% of calories from sugar!

 Scientists have long discussed the effects of sugar as addictive and compared it to drug substances, such as cocaine.